tldr-pages/tldr/contributing-guides/style-guide.md

 `tldr new-item`
 ```

-**3. Provides a new alias that conflict with other programs,** most notoriously the inclusion of `curl` and `wget` as aliases of `Invoke-WebRequest` (with non-compatible set of command options).
+**3. Provides a new alias that conflicts with other programs**, most notoriously the inclusion of `curl` and `wget` as aliases of `Invoke-WebRequest` (with a non-compatible set of command options).
 Note that PowerShell system aliases that fall into this category are commonly exclusive to Windows.

 In this case, provide a note and method to determine whether the command currently refers to a PowerShell command (by alias) or others.
 For example,